jeffgortmaker/pyblp/docs/examples.rst

    )
    nevo_results

 Results are similar to those in the original paper.
 Note that one of the estimated terms on the diagonal of :math:`\Sigma` is negative.
-Since the diagonal consists of standard deviations, negative values do not make much sense.
+Since the diagonal consists of standard deviations, negative values are unrealistic.
 When using another optimization routine (like the default L-BFGS-B routine) that supports bounds, these diagonal elements are by default bounded from below by zero.
 In the next example we'll use the default routine.

 The Automobile Problem
 ~~~~~~~~~~~~~~~~~~~~~~

-Unlike the fake cereal problem, we won't absorb any fixed effects.
-However, we'll estimate the supply side of the automobile problem, so we need to formulate :math:`X_3` in addition to the three other matrices.
-Again, columns in the formulation for :math:`X_2` are in the same order as the columns of nodes formulated above.
+Unlike the fake cereal problem, we won't absorb any fixed effects in the automobile problem.
+However, we'll estimate the supply side, so we need to formulate :math:`X_3` in addition to the three other matrices.

 .. ipython:: python